Australian Women's Register

 She was in private practice as an architect before joining the then National Capital Development Commission, where she made a strong impact on the capital works program.
 She left in 1986 to take up a lecturing position at the University of Canberra but rejoined the ACT Public Service in 1990, and has worked as an architect and town planner with the National Capital Authority.

-She is a Fellow of the Royal Australian Institute of Architects, is President of the ACT Chapter and has been a member of the Architects' Board of the ACT since 1992.
+She is a Fellow of the Royal Australian Institute of Architects, was President of the ACT Chapter and has been a member of the Architects’ Board of the ACT since 1992.
 She has been an Adjunct Professor of Architecture at the University of Canberra since 1999.

 Pegrum has held a number of senior executive management positions with the ACT Government, including General Manager of City Operations from 1994 to 1995, Executive Director of the Cabinet and Policy Co-ordination Office in the Chief Minister's Department in 1996, and Chief Executive of the Department of Business, the Arts, Sport and Tourism ACT from 1996 to 1998.